ch0ripain/react-context-and-reducer/README.md

   updateCartItemQuantity: () => {},
 });
 ```
-As you can see above, we must import it to be available to use it.
+As shown above, we need to import <code>createContext</code> to make it available for use.
-<code>createContext</code> can receive any JS expression like <code>[], {}, 5, 'context'</code>
+The createContext function can accept any JavaScript expression, such as <code>[], {}, 5, or 'context'</code>
-In this case we are defining a object with some properties with void values.

-This is a commonly good practice for have our context properties defined and also have autocompletation on our code.
+In this example, we define an object with some properties initialized to undefined values.
+This is a common best practice as it allows us to clearly define the properties of our context while enabling code autocompletion in our editor.

-A standard way to make our context usable is to make it a wrapper component using the <code>Context.Provider</code> property.
+A standard approach to make the context usable is to wrap it in a component using the <code>Context.Provider</code> property.

 ```javascript
 export default function CartContextProvider({ children }) {